Amazon

 Product Reviews on Amazon (What You Want Most)

 Product Reviews are what you want for your products; they are the star rating people see whenever they view your products or various products on a search results page.
+Customer reviews play a major role in winning the Buy Box and influencing potential customers to make a purchase.

 It can’t be overstated how important product reviews are.

 They are a huge factor in organic ranking and serve as a measuring stick for prospective customers to see if your product is worth buying compared to other offerings or even worth purchasing at all.
+An optimized Amazon listing with relevant keyword research can improve product discoverability and lead to more positive reviews.

 Consistent bad reviews can kill a product and drop sales to 0, forcing a seller to discontinue that specific product.
+That’s why optimizing your Amazon product page and building 5-star Amazon reviews is a must for any serious seller.

 With that in mind, sellers will want as many 5-star reviews as possible, so let’s explore a few ways to achieve that.